Robinlovelace/open-gat/README.md

 elevation (less than 10 m above sea level) coastal zones by 2060 (Neumann et al. 2015).

-Transport planning is also inherently embedded within local geographic contexts because transport systems, and the networks of physical infrastructure that underpins them, are highly localised (Barth’elemy 2011; Levinson 2012) and to some degree dynamic (Xie and Levinson 2011)
+Transport planning is inherently embedded within local geographic contexts because transport systems, and the networks of physical infrastructure that underpins them, are highly localised (Barth’elemy 2011; Levinson 2012) and to some degree dynamic (Xie and Levinson 2011)